Azure-Samples/openai-chat-app-quickstart/README.md

 # Build your own ChatGPT app

-This repository includes a simple Python [Quart](https://quart.palletsprojects.com/en/latest/) app that streams responses from ChatGPT to an HTML/JS frontend using [NDJSON](http://ndjson.org/) over a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).
+This repository includes a simple Python [Quart](https://quart.palletsprojects.com/en/latest/) app that streams responses from ChatGPT to an HTML/JS frontend using [JSON Lines](http://jsonlines.org/) over a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).

 The repository is designed for use with [Docker containers](https://www.docker.com/), both for local development and deployment, and includes infrastructure files for deployment to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview). 🐳